M6Web/puppet-statsd/README.markdown

 Notes
 -----

-To ensure that you have a fairly recent version of statsd, it's recommended that you install statds via npm.
-The most recent version of statds in Debian Sid is 0.0.2, which is so old that the current documentation doesn't even remotely apply.
+To ensure that you have a fairly recent version of StatsD, it's recommended that you install StatsD via npm.
+The most recent version of StatsD in Debian Sid is 0.0.2, which is so old that the current documentation doesn't even remotely apply.